Town of Clearfield

-- All personal property taxes, private forest crop, managed forestlands, and special chargesare to be paid in full on or before January 31, 2020.
+- All personal property taxes, private forest crop, managed forestlands, and special charges are to be paid in full on or before January 31, 2021.

 - Refunds for taxes paid by escrow account checks will be identified and included in the next scheduled payments made under Wisconsin Statute 66.042.
 This would be the next regular monthly Board Meeting; these are held the third Wednesday of each month.
 Refund checks must have Board approval before they can be issued.
 Refunds under $1.00 will not be made.

 - No Cash Payments Please!
 Personal Checks, Cashier’s Checks or Money Orders Only!

 - Any further questions please feel free to contact the Treasurer, Deb Slye, at (608) 547-2739.
 Address: Town of Clearfield, N8139 State Road 80, New Lisbon WI 53950.